dag162/ds_final_project/README.md

 ## Steps to replicate

-1. Clone this repository to your local machine (git clone on the Terminal), choosing a directory of your preference.
+1. Clone this repository to your local machine (git clone on the Terminal), choosing a directory of your preference: https://github.com/dag162/ds_final_project
 2. Make sure you have R and any necessary packages installed.
 3. Open the R.proj file in R Studio.
 4. Run the data wrangling code line by line or the entire script.
-Export the final data set to csv.
+Export the final data set to csv: https://github.com/dag162/ds_final_project/blob/main/data_wrangling_medellin.qmd
-5. Run the analysis code line by line or the entire script.
+5. Run the analysis code line by line or the entire script: https://github.com/dag162/ds_final_project/blob/main/index.qmd